 Big Bus Tour

-This is one of our favourite things to do in any city if short on time.
+This is one of our favourite things to do in any city when short on time.
 Learn about Singapore’s history and architecture and if you have time, hop off at various stops to get a closer view and take photos.
 As soon as the next bus comes along, hop back on to see more!

 National Gallery Singapore